Exact Solutions and Quantum Defect Theory for van der Waals Potentials in Ultracold Molecular Systems: Quantum defect theory of the van der Waals potentials in quasi-2D and 3D

-where $A=4 K_c^{(-)} \ln k_s+6 \gamma K_c^{(-)}-8 K_c^{(-)} \ln 2-\pi$.
+where \(A = 4 K_c^{(-)} \ln k_s + 6 \gamma K_c^{(-)} - 8 K_c^{(-)} \ln 2 - \pi\).

-The energy of bound states are determined by Eq. (\ref{chi_de}), which is characterized by the asymptotic behaviors describing long range properties and the quantum defect parameter $K_c^{(-)}$ encoding the short range information.
-In Fig. \ref{Attractive_bound_plot}, we show the energy of bound states for the first four partial waves varying with the quantum defect parameter $K_c^{(-)}$, where the dots are from exact solutions and the blue solid lines are from the low energy expansions below,
+The energies of bound states are determined by Eq.~(\ref{chi_de}), where long-range properties are governed by the asymptotic behavior of the solutions, while short-range effects are encoded in the quantum defect parameter \(K_c^{(-)}\).
+In Fig.~\ref{Attractive_bound_plot}, we present the bound-state energies for the first four partial waves as functions of \(K_c^{(-)}\).
+The black dots represent numerical results, and the blue solid lines show analytical approximations based on the following low-energy expansions:

+where \(B = 2 \ln {|k_s|} + 3\gamma - 4 \ln 2\).
+From Fig.~\ref{Attractive_bound_plot}, we observe that the shallowest bound state emerges only in the \(s\)-wave channel as \(K_c^{(-)} \rightarrow {0^{-}}\), while deeper bound states appear sequentially across all partial-wave branches as {\(|K_c^{(-)}|\) increases}.
+All numerical results (dots) show excellent agreement with the low-energy analytical predictions (lines) in the weak-binding regime.

+{For attractive interactions in 2D, the QDT parameter \( K_c^{(-)} \) introduced in Eqs.~(\ref{low_E_ps_n_l0})-(\ref{low_E_ps_n_l3}) is directly related to the 2D scattering length \( a_{2D} \).
+Specifically, by comparing the low-energy behavior of the \( m = 0 \) phase shift,